Snedashkovsky/cybergift/README.md

-## Average citizens
+## Average Citizens

-ETH owners and senders of outgoing transactions
+- ETH owners and senders of outgoing transactions

 ## Heroes of the Great Web
-participants of Genesis and ETH 2.0 stackers
+- participants of Genesis and ETH 2.0 stackers

-## Extraordinary hackers
+## Extraordinary Hackers
  - contract creators

-## Passionate investors
+## Passionate Investors
 - owners of the selected ERC20 tokens

-## masters of the Great Web
+## Masters of the Great Web
 - ERC721 owners and creators of contracts using factories

-## Key opinion leaders**
+## Key Opinion Leaders**

-top holders by the selected ERC20 tokens
+- TOP holders by the selected ERC20 tokens

 ## Cyberpunks
-Owners of the cyberpunk tokens
+- owners of the cyberpunk tokens

 ## Astronauts

-ATOM owners
+- ATOM owners

-## Cexes
+## CEXes
 - manual assigned addresses** - top CEXes

 These audiences were highlighted because their participants are necessary to form a full-fledged ecosystem of the project.

 ## Audience Rules